Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Visual Reflection Dataset Construction

-To construct a robust foundation for reflective reasoning, we adopt the data curation pipeline proposed in FIRE~\cite{fire}.
-Instead of relying solely on existing conversational datasets, we transformed multimodal QA pairs into multi-turn dialogues.
-Specifically, we employ GPT-4V~\cite{gpt4v} to simulate a ``Student-Teacher'' interaction based on ground truth annotations where the ``Student'' generates initial attempts containing potential errors, while the ``Teacher'' provides a score $s_t$ and progressive feedback until the correct answer is reached, effectively converting static QA samples into rich correction histories.
+We adopt the data curation pipeline proposed in FIRE~\cite{fire} to construct reflective reasoning trajectories for visually grounded reflection.
+Instead of relying solely on existing conversational datasets, we transform QA pairs into multi-turn dialogues.
+Specifically, an advanced VLM simulates a ``student-teacher'' interaction based on ground-truth annotations, where the ``student'' produces intermediate responses containing potential uncertainties, and the ``teacher'' provides corrective feedback and a score $s_t$ until the correct answer is given.
+This process converts QA samples into rich trajectories of error identification and answer revision.